Sage-Bionetworks/portalsDocs/articles/wikis.md

 ## Wiki Features

 ### Markdown language
 The layout and text of a `Wiki` can be customized using Wiki markdown language.
 A Formatting Guide is available within the Wiki editing window.
-For additional markdown functions see (need link).
+For additional markdown functions see [Markdown in Synapse](https://www.synapse.org/#!Wiki:syn2467792/ENTITY/64247){:target="_blank"}.
 Useful markdown shortcuts are available as separate tools, including: heading, bold, italic, strike-through, code block, sub and superscript.

 ### Attachments, links and tagging
 Files, images and videos can be attached to a `Wiki`.
 This may be content on from the web, your desktop, or `Files` already uploaded to Synapse.
 Links can be added to content available from any source with a url or to a Synapse users profile through the Tag someone widget, or by typing @ - just enter the Synapse username in the dialog that appears.